I was excited about the yes and also unsure if I had anything to say.

 I leaned over to my mom and asked if there was any chance Beth Moore would be there.
 She confidently shook her head no and assured me it would be the event team but not her.

 I was appointed to navigate us across Toronto since I was from "around here" (AKA Canada).
-Thankfully, we did eventually arrive at the restaurant after much prayer and the GPS recalculating.
+Thankfully, we did eventually arrive at the restaurant after much prayer and the continuously recalculating GPS.
 We headed to the reserved area in the back where the two teams were meeting to eat.
 I rounded the corner and stopped dead in my tracks.
 Beth Moore was standing six feet away casually chatting it up with her team members.

 I reminded myself to think like a cucumber and be cool.
 I appeared to be the only one in the room fighting the urge to act like a crazy person.
 I sat down and channelled my crazy into a text to my friend who was with me in Vancouver in 2008 (whose goal in life is to sing backup for Travis Cottrell one day).
 I typed, Oh my goodness… I am at dinner with Beth and Travis!!!!!!!